rhobro/parasshoot/README.md

 ```

 ## random
-I think I should say here that it's for educational purposes?
+I think I should say here that it's for educational purposes and obey terms of service?
 So yes.